How Do Doctors Choose Medications and Treatment?

 An oncologist chooses a treatment plan for the patient based on several factors, including the site and stage of mesothelioma.
 Many mesothelioma patients follow a multimodal treatment plan, which involves several types of therapy that work together.

-Specialists perform specific tests to determine where the cancer has spread, how serious the prognosis is, and if the patient is eligible for curative treatment options.
+Specialists perform specific tests to determine where cancer has spread, how serious the prognosis is, and if the patient is eligible for curative treatment options.
 Tests may include:

 - CT scans of the chest and abdomen